-3.4.1 Operational Risk (other than daily trading flow)
+3.4.1 Operational Risk (other than DTF)

-In general, operational risk is defined as the risk of loss that can result from inadequate internal processes, people, system errors or external events as well as other risks such as fraud, legal or physical and environmental risks.
-The Company, due to its nature, is primarily exposed to operational risks arising from potential system / trading platform failures or delays, operational risks related to internal practises, as well as legal and compliance risks.
+In general, Operational risk is defined as the risk of loss that can result from inadequate or failed internal processes, people, system errors or external events, as well as other risks such as fraud, legal or physical and environmental risks.
+The Company, due to its nature, is primarily exposed to Operational risks arising from potential system/trading platform failures or delays, internal practices, as well as Legal and Compliance risks.
 The Company is partially dependent on third parties, including its own Group, for the key technological systems, infrastructure suppliers, data providers and data sources.
-The operational risk assessment is performed through the active participation of all areas and departments of the Company on a regular basis, at least annually.
-Also, Operational risk is being assessed on a Group basis, via a dedicated Operational risk expert, that was hired during the beginning of 2022, and holds the responsibility of tracking all operational incidents and general events that might have occurred throughout the Group.
+The Operational risk assessment is performed through the active participation of all areas and departments of the Company on a regular basis, at least annually.
+Also, exposure towards Operational risk is being assessed on a Group basis, via a dedicated Operational risk expert, that was hired at the beginning of 2022, and holds the responsibility of tracking all operational incidents and general events that might have occurred throughout the Group.

-In line with the three levels of defence model, the primary responsibility for operational risk lies with each individual business unit of the Company.
-The Head of each Department is responsible for managing and mitigating operational risks within his/her area of responsibility.
-Annual Review and Assessment of the Operational Risk per department are performed to assess any new risks and the effectiveness of existing procedures.
+In line with the three levels of defence model, the primary responsibility for Operational risk lies with each individual business unit of the Company.
+The Head of each Department is responsible for managing and mitigating Operational risks within his/her area of responsibility.
+Annual review and assessment of the Operational risk per department are performed to assess any new risks and the effectiveness of existing procedures.
 The Group Operational risk specialist tracks all operational incidents and general events that might have occurred throughout the Group and registers them on to a shared log file.
 Issues of note are logged in the risk registry, where the event and the action to address it are documented formally.
-Furthermore, any material operational incident is brought to the attention of the Risk & Compliance committee for review and discussion.
+Furthermore, any material operational incident is brought to the attention of the Risk & Compliance Committee for review and discussion.